DigitalHarborFoundation/Experimenting-with-Arduino/arduino-concepts/digitalinput.md

 **digitalRead()** can be used to _read_ the state of a digital pin.
 This means that you can use this to _check_ whether or not a certain state is HIGH or LOW.

 Here is some basic code (from the same _Arduino Reference_ page) outlining the process:

+If you're looking for the complete code, head to the Gist link.

 _Note that these are snippets from the entire code._